Here are some GREAT books useful to your Sage-ing journey!

 Note: these books have not been critically evaluated by a selection committee.

 Bateson, Mary Catherine.
-Composing a Further Life: The Age of Active Wisdom.
-Random House, 2011.
+Composing a Further Life: The Age of Active Wisdom, 2011.
 Bateson redefines old age as an opportunity to reinvent ourselves and challenges us to use it to pursue new sources of meaning and ways to contribute to society.

 Butler, Robert.
-The Longevity Revolution: Benefits and Challenges of Living a Long Life.
-Public Affairs.
-2008.
+The Longevity Revolution: Benefits and Challenges of Living a Long Life, 2008.
 A pioneering, Pulitzer Prize-winning doctor reflects on the recent unprecedented leap in human life expectancy—and what we must do to take advantage of it.

 Chittister, Joan, The Gift of Years: Growing Older Gracefully, is a book of reflection on aging written by a very wise woman.
 It is somewhat biblically oriented.
 Each chapter is short and includes interesting questions to contemplate.
 Each chapter could be a daily meditation.